 I have tried to make the Oying Vegetable Stew from Arunachal Pradesh just as the recipe in the Essential North-East Cookbook described it.
 Two changes I made were to use fresh ginger pieces instead of ginger paste, and to add some lettuce greens instead of the mustard greens in the ingredients list, as I did not have mustard greens and had read elsewhere that lettuce is one of the vegetable greens used in Arunachali cooking.
 I have also made some modifications to the volume of ingredients, but that should not matter as this is a simple stew of boiled vegetables and proportions are not of significance.

-I used purple beans instead of the regular green french beans, again because that’s what I had at home.
+I used purple beans instead of the regular green french beans, again because that's what I had at home.
 The beans are a gorgeous purple and full of antioxidants.
 Sadly, they loose colour and become a dull green after cooking.
-I buy my zero pesticide and non GMO veggies such as the purple beans, from First Agro Farms of Talakkad, Mysore, through their distributing arm, Sakura Fresh.
+I used to get these zero pesticide and non GMO veggies such as the purple beans, from First Agro Farms of Talakkad, Mysore.
+Sadly, they no longer supply at the doorstep at Bangalore.